 With the Marvel Cinematic Universe having reached its ‘final’ chapter with Avengers: Endgame, it does well to take stock and realise what a cultural zeitgeist those films have been.
-The idea of a shared cinematic is arguably nothing new – hello, 1944’s House of Frankenstein – but Marvel’s success spurred every person and his dog on to try and open up their own incestuous franchise.
-When James Wan unleashed the impressively spooky The Conjuring onto unsuspecting audiences back in 2013, you’d be hard pushed to find someone to have correctly predicted it would spawn an interlocking series of films, moreover that it would outlast Universal’s Dark Universe or be tonally more coherent than DC’s… And yet here we are with Annabelle Comes Home, the eighth instalment of The Conjuring Universe following The Curse of the Weeping Woman (La Llorona) released earlier this year.
+The idea of a shared cinematic is arguably nothing new ““ hello, 1944’s House of Frankenstein ““ but Marvel’s success spurred every person and his dog on to try and open up their own incestuous franchise.
+When James Wan unleashed the impressively spooky The Conjuring onto unsuspecting audiences back in 2013, you’d be hard pushed to find someone to have correctly predicted the horror film would spawn an interlocking series of features.
+Moreover, that it would outlast Universal’s Dark Universe or be tonally more coherent than DC‘s.
+And yet, here we are with Annabelle Comes Home, the eighth instalment of The Conjuring Universe following The Curse of the Weeping Woman (La Llorona) released earlier this year.

 Having written other entries in The Conjuring series including the previous two Annabelle films, screenwriter Gary Dauberman marks his directorial debut with a film that can be best described as being a midquel to a prequel to a spin-off.
 Make sense?